 Editor’s Choice: Indeed, moon is moving away from earth, BUT WHY?

 The axial tilt of the earth is surprisingly known for a very long time.
 I mean, according to the historical scientific writings; the earth’s tilt had been logically calculated in Ancient India and China around 1100 BC.

 It is a world-recognized fact that is if we divide our sphere (planet earth) what we get is two hemispheres.
-These are commonly known as The Northern Hemisphere and The Southern Hemisphere.
+These are commonly known as Northern Hemisphere and Southern Hemisphere.

 As far as the equator is concerned; there is no change in the season.
 Because each day sunlight strikes the equator at the same angle.
 In other words; every day of the year, the equator receives 12 hours of sunlight.